ropensci/osfr/inst/paper.md

 ## Implementation and Design

-osfr is built on the OSF public REST API, available at https://developer.osf.io, using rOpenSci's HTTP client, crul [@crul], for API Communication .
-In order to provide an interface that feels natural to R users, the JSON responses from the OSF API are encapsulated as R objects using the custom`osf_tbl` class.
-These specialized `data.frame`-like structures are deeply nested and store information using a list-column approach based on [googledrive][]'s `dribble` class [@googledrive].
+osfr is built on the OSF public REST API, available at https://developer.osf.io, and uses rOpenSci's HTTP client, crul [@crul], for API Communication.
+In order to provide an interface that feels natural to R users, items retrieved from the OSF are represented as `data.frame`-like objects called `osf_tbl`s.
+The `osf_tbl` class is built on top of the [tibble package][tibble] [@tibble] and, like [googledrive][]'s dribble class [@googledrive], uses a list-column to encapsulate JSON responses from the API.
+These deeply nested structures are rarely of interest to the end user but are essential for the package's internal methods.
 The vast majority of osfr functions return `osf_tbl`s as output and expect them as input, so that method chaining is possible using [magrittr][]'s pipe operator [@magrittr].
-End users can safely ignore these implementation details while making use of the provided osfr functions.

-Exported osfr functions all start with the prefix, `osf_`, following the `<prefix>_<verb>` convention used in packages like [stringr][] [@stringr], which facilitates auto-completion in supported IDEs (like RStudio) and avoids namespace clashes with other packages that perform similar file-based operations.
+Exported osfr functions all start with the prefix, `osf_`, following the `<prefix>_<verb>` naming convention used in packages like [stringr][] [@stringr], which facilitates auto-completion in supported IDEs (like RStudio) and avoids namespace clashes with other packages that perform similar file-based operations.
 Where possible, we adopt the names of common Unix utilities that perform analogous tasks (e.g., `osf_cp()`, `osf_mkdir()`).

 # Summary